 - A decent screen size is important.
 13"-14" is not too small, but not too big either if you're on the go.

 - Battery capacity is important, mostly indicated by the amount of maximum hours.
 Go for 8 hours or higher!
+Video meetings require quite a lot of CPU (multiple video streams to encode/decode) so best to have some margin there too.

 Our laptop suggestions: